Celâl Bayar: In the CUP

 In 1907, Bayar joined an unofficial branch of the Committee of Union and Progress (CUP) in Bursa.
 After the Second Constitutional Era was proclaimed following the Young Turk Revolution, he served as the secretary-general of a newly founded local branch of the organization, with instructions to organize Unionist infrastructure in Anatolia.
-Bayar formed a Unionist militia in Bursa with the intention to join up with Mahmud Shevket Pasha's Action Army during the 31 March Incident.
+Bayar formed a Unionist militia in Bursa with the intention to join up with Mahmud Şevket Pasha's Action Army during the 31 March Incident.
 He got as far as Mudanya but by then the revolt was crushed.
-He then founded the İzmir branch of Union and Progress in 1911.
+He founded the İzmir branch of Union and Progress in 1911.
 Bayar established an organization and CUP mouthpiece known as Halkın Doğru (True to the People), where he wrote pro-CUP articles under the pseudonym Turgut Alp.
-He was a participant of the 1913 Ottoman coup d'état, and witnessed the murder of the Minister of War Nazım Pasha.
+He was a participant of the 1913 Ottoman coup d'état, and witnessed the murder of the Minister of War Nâzım Pasha.

 Well connected with financial circles, Bayar played an important role in Unionist Millî İktisat (National Economy) policies.
-He was a member of the Special Organization and worked alongside Eşref Sencer Kuşçubaşı to help organize the 1914 Greek deportations in order to reduce the Ottoman Greek population on the Aegean coast.
+He was a member of the Special Organization and worked alongside Eşref Sencer Kuşçubaşı to organize the 1914 Greek deportations in order to reduce the Ottoman Greek population on the Aegean coast.
 He initiated the opening of İzmir Girls' High School, the Şimendifer Vocational School in Basmahane, and a library in İzmir.
 Bayar also played an important role in the creation of the İzmir based sports club Altay S.K.